Misir8/bsc-scan/README.md

 ## Compatiblity

-`eth-scan` uses ES6+ functionality, which may not be supported on all platforms.
+`bsc-scan` uses ES6+ functionality, which may not be supported on all platforms.
 If you need compatibility with older browsers or Node.js versions, you can use something like [Babel](https://github.com/babel/babel).

 There is an ES compatible version available, which should work with module bundlers like [Webpack](https://webpack.js.org/) and [Rollup](https://github.com/rollup/rollup).